Your Trusted Source For

 Golf Pitch Shots Tip #4 : The Follow Through

-- Both arms extend during the post impact.
+- Both arms extend post impact.
 To get a feel for this put a head cover a foot closer to your target in line with your ball.
 As you swing past the ball, point both your thumbs at the head covers.
 As if you are trying to touch the cover with your thumbs.
 This will help extend your arms past impact.

 - Your weight has still not moved.